healthcare-and-life-sciences/omniCaptcha/README.md

 To add language support:

-add a line in the Experiece cloud aite Head Markup under the line 'error-callback': errorCallback add
+add a line in the Experiece cloud site Head Markup under the line 'error-callback': errorCallback add
 'hl' : 'de'
 don't forge tto add a comma to the line above.